-October 30, 1994: The day Becker became the first player in the Open Era to beat the world’s top three players at the same event
+October 30, 1994: The day Boris Becker became the first man in the Open Era to beat the world’s top 3 at the same event

-After a disappointing US Open campaign in 1994, Boris Becker hit back at his critics by beating Michael Stich, Pete Sampras and Goran Ivanisevic back-to-back-to-back and created tennis history
+After a disappointing US Open in 1994,, the German beat Michael Stich, Pete Sampras and Goran Ivanisevic back-to-back

 What exactly happened on that day?

-On this day, October 30, in 1994, Boris Becker won the Stockholm Open after defeating the top three players in the world consecutively: world No 3 Michael Stich in the quarter-finals (7-6, 6-3); top-ranked Pete Sampras in the semi-finals (6-4, 6-4); and world No 2 Goran Ivanisevic in the final (4-6, 6-4, 6-3, 7-6).
-After his disappointing loss in the first round of the US Open, this unprecedented feat was also a great way for Becker to remind the tennis world that he was still capable of playing top-flight tennis in important tournaments.
+On this day, October 30, 1994, Boris Becker won the Stockholm Open after defeating the top three players in the world consecutively: No 3 Michael Stich in the quarter-finals (7-6, 6-3); top-ranked Pete Sampras in the semi-finals (6-4, 6-4); and world No 2 Goran Ivanisevic in the final (4-6, 6-4, 6-3, 7-6).
+After his disappointing loss in the first round of the US Open, this unprecedented feat was also a great way for Becker to remind the tennis world that he was still capable of playing top-flight tennis in the big events.

 The players: Boris Becker and Goran Ivanisevic